rapidfort/community-images/community_images/metrics-server/ironbank/README.md

 A hardened container image is a functionally equivalent copy of a container image that has been optimized by removing unnecessary software components, significantly reducing its software attack surface and improving its security.
 Removing unnecessary software components is a critical practice to protect your infrastructure from attacks and limiting the blast radius of any attacks.

-This image is a hardened version of the official [Platform One Metrics-Server IronBank][source-image-repo-link] image on Docker Hub.
+This image is a hardened version of the official [Platform One Metrics-Server Iron Bank][source-image-repo-link] image on Docker Hub.

 RapidFort is the pioneering Software Attack Surface Management (SASM) platform in the market.
 Many container images can be reduced by 60-90%, have far fewer vulnerabilities, and load much faster because of their reduced size.
 Learn more at [RapidFort.com][rf-link].